esalkovic/outpyr/README.rst

 so encountering bugs while
 running it is expected.

-If you use OutSingle in your research you can cite our paper::
+If you use OutPyR in your research you can cite our paper::

 Edin Salkovic, Mostafa M. Abbas, Samir Brahim Belhaouari, Khaoula Errafii, Halima Bensmail,